 In other towns and cities, you can get around on buses – these are numerous and very cheap.
 There are also collectivos which run along fixed routes – they’re fast, they’re surprisingly comfortable, too, but they are also more expensive than buses.

 The Terminal Santiago, as well as terminals in other cities and towns (most large towns and cities have these), is where you can catch long-distance buses and coaches.
 These provide a good service, are punctual, and offer good value for money.
-Note that you should be aware of thieves and scammers around transport hubs like these.
-If someone offers to help you with your bags, for example, politely decline.

 To sum it all up, though you’ll mainly be relying on buses during your time in Chile, the public transport here is pretty safe in general.